settinger/making_embedded_systems/week_1_exercises/README.md

 ![A AA battery (bottom), a li-ion cell and PCB shaped like a AA battery (middle), a AAA battery and circuit that can be ignored.](formfactor.jpg)
 *Pictured: a AA battery (bottom), a li-ion cell and PCB shaped like a AA battery (middle), a AAA battery and circuit that can be ignored (top).*

-This photo is from 2018 and shows a very early (failed) attempt at something like the system described above.
+This photo is from 2018 and shows a very early (failed) attempt at something shaped like the system described above (but functionally very different).
 It is here to convey what I mean by "an embedded system in AA form factor".

 ## Hardware Block Diagram